ohmpi/ohmpi/README.md

    `source ohmpy/bin/activate`
 *  you should run you code within the virtual environment
 *  to leave the virtual environment simply type: `deactivate`

+## First run with four electrodes

+In the examples folder, you will find the code "simple_measurement.py".

+Running this code, in Thonny (IDE) or in the terminal, will allow you to make a simple 4 electrodes measurement A B M N.

 ## Citing Ohmpi